Categories

 Scale the mountain via jeep

 A guided two-hour 4×4 mountain tour climbs to the top of Beaver Creek Mountain, reaching a summit of 11,000 feet.
 Wine excursions are also available for those looking to add a little indulgence to the adventure.
-If you visit toward the end of September, you might catch the aspens just beginning to change into a golden hue.
-As you ascend, guides share stories about the resort’s history and ski culture while offering insights into the surrounding trees and alpine flora.
+If you visit toward the end of September, you might catch the aspens just beginning to change.
+As you ascend, guides share stories about the resort’s history and ski culture, while offering insights into the surrounding trees and alpine flora.

-Stops along the way include a visit to the original Beano’s Cabin – a historic homestead founded by Frank Bienkowski that sits near the fine-dining restaurant of the same name – as well as multiple opportunties to capture photos of you and your group against the sweeping backdrop of the Gore Mountain Range.
+Stops along the way include pulling off at the original Beano’s Cabin – a historic homestead founded by Frank Bienkowski that sits near the fine-dining restaurant of the same name – and multiple opportunities to capture photos of you and your group against the sweeping backdrop of the Gore Mountain Range.

 Even in summer, temperatures can drop quickly as you reach higher elevations, so dress in layers and be prepared for changing weather conditions.
 All 4×4 tours accommodate from 1 to 7 participants per 4×4 vehicle.